duburcqa/jiminy/docs/spec/src/tlmc_format_specification.md

 The examples in this document are made using the `h5py` library ; `file` is an `h5py.File` object.

-The telemetry of the robot outputs two different types of object: constants, wich are (key, value) pairs, and variables.
+The telemetry of the robot outputs two different types of object: constants, which are (key, value) pairs, and variables.
 Variables each have a unique name, and consists of two time series: one for time, one for values.
 Variables can have various basic types, and can have metadata associated to them.

 The `tlmc` will be organized as follow: